opencast/opencast/docs/guides/admin/docs/configuration/database.md

 ### PostgreSQL

-Opencast's official PostgreSQL support is still marked as experimental.

 Install PostgreSQL, create a database and a user.
 You may need to enable password authentication in your `pg_hba.conf` first.
 Please refer to the PostgreSQL documentation for more details.